-- 115. I find that these announcements sent after Mr A's transfer were also reasonable: the announcements provided an update to members, using the information that was available at that time; and that information could not have been shared at an earlier time.
-The Trustee's communications, in January 2017, can only have been intended to enhance members' understanding of the situation regarding the OBSPS' future, and to keep members up to date in relation to developments in that respect, at such a time of uncertainty. - 116.
+- and to keep members up to date in relation to developments in that respect, at such a time of uncertainty. - 112.
 It appears to me that the Trustee had focused on: securing the best outcome for the OBSPS and its members; and ensuring that members were given information on the situation as it unfolded.
-The OBSPS is now in the PPF assessment period, as the Trustee had predicted, but the Trustee had also set up an alternative scheme and those members who remained in the OBSPS were given the option to select whether to remain in the OBSPS and enter the PPF, or to move to the alternative scheme. - 117.
-I acknowledge that the Trustee has referred to the PPF as being a "poor outcome" in its announcement of May 2016 and others10.
-I can see how this terminology, because of the negative connotation, could have caused members concern about the future of their pension benefits should the OBSPS enter the PPF. - 118.
-The choice of words was in context to highlight that the modified OBSPS would provide a better outcome for the majority than the PPF would have provided.
+The OBSPS is now in the PPF assessment period, as the Trustee had predicted, but the Trustee had also set up an alternative scheme and those members who remained in the OBSPS were given the option to select whether to remain in the OBSPS and enter the PPF, or to move to the alternative scheme. - 113.
+I acknowledge that the Trustee has referred to the PPF as being a "poor outcome" in its announcement of May 2016 and others.
+I can see how this terminology, because of the negative connotation, could have caused members concern on the future of their pension benefits should the OBSPS enter the PPF. - 114.
+The choice of words was to highlight that the modified OBSPS would provide a better outcome for the majority than the PPF would have provided.
 The context is clear, for example, in the announcement dated 26 May 2016: - "The Trustee believes that exchanging the [OBSPS'] assets for PPF compensation would be a poor outcome.
-The Trustee believes that the [OBSPS'] assets are more than enough to meet the cost of paying PPF compensation and that it will be better for the scheme to stay out of the PPF.
-The [OBSPS] could then provide modified benefits at levels which, for the vast majority of members, would be better than PPF compensation..." - 119.
-I do not believe it is reasonable to assume that the Trustee included those statements to encourage members to transfer out of the OBSPS.
-They were to provide members with factual information concerning the OBSPS and the PPF. - 120.
+The Trustee believes that the [OBSPS'] assets are more than enough to meet the cost of paying PPF compensation and that it will be better for the [OBSPS] to stay out of the PPF.
+The [OBSPS] could then provide modified benefits at levels which, for the vast majority of members, would be better than PPF compensation..." - 115.
+I do not believe it is reasonable to assume that the Trustee included those statements to encourage members to transfer out of the OBSPS or to take early retirement prior to the OBSPS' entering the PPF.
+They were to provide members with factual information concerning the OBSPS and the PPF. - 116.
 The Trustee is not authorised or regulated to provide advice, therefore it was limited to providing only information and options to categories of members.
 It could not provide recommendations and advice for individual members (whose circumstances and facts would each have been different).
-It was for Mr A to consider, on independent advice, if and how any of the changes might have affected him on the basis of information available and circumstances pertaining at the time.
+It was for Mr G to consider, on independent advice, if and how any of the changes might have affected him on the basis of information available and circumstances pertaining at the time. - 117.
+The Trustee was not, and could not have been expected to be, aware of every member's individual circumstances when making a generic decision.
+What is best for one member may disadvantage another.
+The Trustee needed to find a balance between providing too little information and overwhelming members with extensive and comprehensive information.
+This is a difficult balance to find, especially when it comes to pensions, which are not straightforward in nature, even without an event such as this affecting the OBSPS.

-10 8 June 2016, 12 August 2016, 12 January 2017 and 27 January 2017.
+&lt;sup>8 8 June 2016, 12 August 2016, 12 January 2017 and 27 January 2017.